swirl

 Which labels are the collectible ones is determined by a broad spectrum of reasons - too many to dive into here and now.
 There is little doubt, however, that the Vertigo swirl label is one of rock's most collectible labels.
 Vertigo may be considered as the Blue Note of rock.

 What label collectors (and other record collectors as well, of course) need most is reliable information, a rare and seldom seen commodity.
 This guide aimes to fill the lacunas and simultaneously compile the already known facts into one accessible source.
 Surely a gargantuan task.
 We therefore need your contributions!!
 You will be credited for any contribution that adds something or corrects a mistake.
 We do not know all there is to know, nor do we have pictures of all there is to see.
 You are very welcome to make this guide more complete than it is now.
 ANY CONTRIBUTIONS THAT WE USE WILL GET A FULL CREDIT ON THE SITE.
+(At the moment we are lagging behind around seven months.
+This is due to the still surprisingly large amount of contributions we receive, and to the necessity of doing some paid work as well.
+Please accept our apologies!)

 We are compiling all Vertigo swirl releases from the inauguration of the label until the final straws in the late seventies and even early eighties.
 We do NOT compile any releases on the label (like those of Soft Cell or Metallica) that were issued AFTER the initial gap!!
 Nor do we compile releases that had a later label design, even though the Vertigo logo may be used somewhere on the new label or on the cover.